gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ```
 In the example above 400, 401 and 402 errors would be shown the content of  `./custom-err-4xx.html` and for 501 errors the user would see `./http_resources/custom-err-501.html`.

-**Note:** The errorPage conifugration section has no effect on errors generated outside of the application router.
+**Note:** The errorPage conifiguration section has no effect on errors generated outside of the application router.

-### Complete example of an *xs-app.json* configuration file:
+### Complete example of an *xs-app.json* configuration file
+#### Without HTML5 Application Repository integration:
 ```json
 {
   "welcomeFile": "index.html",